 Here's a couple of pages from a work in progress, Unicorn Hunt.
 This is the only creature I plan to revisit in any form, but I wanted to do a little more with the unicorn.
 Unicorns are so interesting because, at least in the west, they have been used to represent male power and sex, but also as a

-you see both of those in the classic Unicorn Series tapestries at the Cloisters in Inwood, NYC.
+metaphor for Christ, and you see both of those in the classic Unicorn Series tapestries at the Cloisters in Inwood, NYC.
 You have the seductive element and the purity/sacrifice element.

 I just watched Ingmar Bergman's "Virgin Spring", and I found the Pagan element really compelling, this sort of barbaric sexuality, in contrast with the primitive Christian humaneness.
 Have you ever seen Wes Craven's "Last House on the Left"?
 I don't know if he did it on purpose, but it is almost exactly the same plot as "Virgin Spring", but the murderers are bloodthirsty